 Real World Evidence for medical devices

-A detailed look into the importance of Real World Evidence (RWE) to Post-Market Clinical Follow-up, EU MDR compliance & for the safety of medical devices
+The importance of Real World Evidence (RWE) to Post-Market Clinical Follow-up and EU MDR compliance

 What is Real World Evidence for medical devices?

 Real World Evidence (RWE) is clinical evidence generated from observational data on the real-world use of medical devices.
-It differs from evidence produced through formal clinical trials because RWE relates to experience with a device in all settings and in all types of patient/user normally exposed to the device.
-RWE studies often run indefinitely rather than being time limited, and continually add new subjects to the dataset.
+It differs from evidence produced through pure clinical trials because RWE relates to experience with a device in all settings and in all types of patient/user normally exposed to the device.
+RWE studies vary in type and scope but may run indefinitely rather than being time limited, continually adding new subjects to the dataset in the form of a registry.

 RWE has become increasingly important following the enactment of the Medical Device Regulation MDR 2017/745, fully implemented from May 2021.
 The MDR introduces enhanced requirements for Post-Market Clinical Follow-up (PMCF) of all medical devices, requiring that data be produced continually and throughout the entire lifetime of the device.

-In order to meet these requirements, medical device manufacturers need to develop and implement a Clinical Evidence Generation system that produces RWE on device safety and performance while remaining in compliance with all relevant rules, regulations and wider legislation.
+In order to meet these requirements, medical device manufacturers need to develop and implement a Clinical Evidence strategy that produces RWE on device safety and performance, while remaining in compliance with all relevant rules, regulations and wider legislation.

 What are the differences between Real World Evidence and standard clinical data?

-RWE is entirely different to other forms of clinical data and requires a completely new approach that is unfamiliar to most medical device manufacturers.
+RWE has some important differences to other forms of clinical data and requires an adapted approach that may be less familiar.
 “Standard” clinical data is generated through formal clinical trials that have the following general characteristics:

 By contrast, RWE of the type required to meet the requirements for PMCF systems under the EU MDR does not conform to these characteristics.
 Instead, Real World Evidence: